The king of stunning assaults

 The Don's Lord's masterpiece.
 Bradman's average at Lord's was a relatively paltry 78, but in his first Test innings there he lashed a glorious 254.
 It propelled Australia to 720 for 6 - the highest total in any first-class match at Lord's - and ultimately a seven-wicket victory.

 A Dutch star is born.
-Ryan ten Doeschate, who played a big role in the Associates' bid for more international recognition with his century against England in the 2011 World Cup, had been around in the international circuit for five years by then.
+Ryan ten Doeschate, who played a big role in the Associates' bid for more international recognition with his century against England in the 2011 World Cup, had been around on the international circuit for five years by then.
 He made his maiden one-day hundred against Bermuda in 2007, and also scored a half-century against South Africa in the World Cup that year.
-In 2010 he won the ICC Associate and Affiliate Player of the Year award, and later landed an IPL contract with the Kolkata Knight Riders.
+In 2010 he won the ICC Associate and Affiliate Player of the Year award, and later landed an IPL contract with Kolkata Knight Riders.

 Birth of an Englishman, in Bombay, who faced the first ball in World Cup cricket.
-John Jameson, was a rampaging Warwickshire opener who never quite made it at the top level.
+John Jameson was a rampaging Warwickshire opener who never quite made it at the top level.
 He played four Tests, in 1971 and 1973-74, but he was more at home in county cricket.
 In 1974, when batting for Warwickshire, he smashed 240 not out in a record partnership of 465 for the second wicket with Rohan Kanhai against Gloucestershire at Edgbaston.
 He later became a first-class umpire, coached Sussex, and then became assistant secretary of MCC.

-A New Zealand batsman is born - in Glasgow.
+A New Zealand batter is born - in Glasgow.
 Gordon Rowe only played one Test, against Australia in Wellington in 1945-46, and bagged a pair, bowled by Bill O'Reilly in each innings.
 He died in Palmerston North in 1995.

 1882 CC Morris (USA)